methmx83/ace-data_tool/docs/Documentation_en.md

 With the ACE-Step Data-Tool, you can create a richly annotated dataset from a collection of songs in just a few steps.
 The tool takes the tedious manual work of collecting lyrics and creating tags off your hands and standardizes the metadata format for further use in the ACE-Step project or similar endeavors.
 If you have questions or problems, please consult the Issues in this repository or contact the developers.

-**Tip:** Detailed information about the tested system configuration (hardware, drivers, software versions) can be found in the file `System_Specifications_music-scraper.md`.
-This contains the exact environment information of the development computer and can serve as a reference if you need to debug environment problems.
-Good luck using the ACE-Step Data-Tool!

 ```